 Out with the old, in with the new: Letting go of past relationships and making way for new ones

 Are you still hung up on your ex?
-Do you feel like you’ll never meet someone you truly connect with?
+Do you feel like you’ll never meet someone you truly connect with on dating websites?
 Moving on from an old relationship can feel like an uphill struggle, especially if there are still feelings for the ex.
 Losing someone that you gave your heart to is one of life’s major challenges and while the old sayings ‘you deserve better’ and ‘there are plenty more fish in the sea’ are designed to give you hope, the chances are they’ll make little difference to how you feel.
 Moving on takes time and it won’t be easy, but by staying positive and focusing on the good things you have to offer in a new relationship, you’ll be able to make that move from “ex” to “next”.

 If you are harbouring negative feelings for your ex or the break up, or you have struggled in a relationship that wasn’t healthy for a variety of reasons, you need to address these emotions before you start dating again.
 Difficult relationships can have a long-lasting effect on self-confidence and your romantic outlook so, if needs be, seek professional help or browse forums online to share your experience and gain support from others.
 The quicker you deal with any doubts, fears or insecurities, the better you will feel about yourself and about dating again.
 Use this time to talk to friends about your feelings, you might find that they have been through something similar, or will be able to offer words of encouragement or even just a shoulder to cry on.